jschmid1/cross-repo-cherrypick-action/README.md

 # Cross Repo Cherrypicks

-This project provides a GitHub Action designed to streamline the backporting of merged pull requests to another repository.
+This project provides a GitHub Action designed to streamline the cherry-picking of commits in a merged pull requests to another repository.
 This could be a direct fork or any other related repository.

 ## Features